-The Messiah University Waste Manual governs the disposal of all chemical wastes generated by the School of Science, Engineering and Health.
+The Messiah University Waste Manual governs the disposal of all unwanted material including chemical waste generated by the School of Science, Engineering and Health.
 Below are items of particular concern to laboratories operating under this Chemical Hygiene Plan.
-However, all personnel involved must be familiar with the governing policies contained in the Waste Manual.
-The Waste Manual also contains the latest version of local township regulations pertaining to what may be placed in the sanitary sewage system.
+However, all personnel involved must be familiar with the policies for all types of waste.
+The Waste Manual also contains the latest version of local township regulations pertaining to what unwanted material may be placed in the sanitary sewage system.